METEO 3 Lesson 5 Images

 Text description of the smoke from an extinguished candle image.

 The image features an extinguished candle emitting vibrant smoke against a stark black background.
-The candle, positioned on the left, is primarily blue with a red top, suggesting it was recently lit.
-A delicate column of smoke rises from the wick, curling gracefully in shades of pink and purple, adding a dynamic visual contrast against the dark backdrop.
+The candle, positioned on the left, is varying shades of red and blue.
+A column of smoke rises from the wick, with the smoke curling in the air.
+The smoke is colored in shades of pink and purple, adding a dynamic visual contrast against the dark backdrop.
 The smoke twists and turns in intricate patterns, with wispy trails extending to the right, creating a sense of movement and fluidity.

 Credit: Candle smoke / The Ewan / is licensed under CC BY 2.0 (opens in a new window)